socram8888/anubypass/README.md

   <img src="https://raw.githubusercontent.com/socram8888/anubypass/refs/heads/master/logo/full.svg" height="200">
 </p>

-A Chrome and Firefox extension to bypass [Anubis](https://anubis.techaro.lol/)'s protection.
+A Chrome and Firefox extension to bypass [Anubis](https://anubis.techaro.lol/)' protection, saving your time and battery!

 Anubis analyzes your browser's User Agent header.
 If you are on JavaScript-enabled browser, it forces you a challenge before letting you through.
 On the contrary, if you are not, it